portsoc/cloud-api-nodejs-datastore/README.md

  * file named "pets" contains `kitten, doggie, tortoise`
  * file named "message" contains `Hello World!`

 In the app, we can load either file and edit it, or we can create a new file.
+Note, though, that when first deployed, the app has no file in it yet.

 The code consists of the following components: